ieee-vgtc/ieeevis.org/instructions.md

 ### Who's responsible for what?

-The point-of-contact for each page in the website is the contact person in each page's front matter.
+The point-of-contact for each page in the website is the contact person in each page's front matter (which is visible on each page by looking at the footer).

 If a page does not have an assigned contact, then 1) that's likely a bug that should be reported, 2) web@ieeevis.org is the default point-of-contact.

 This means that if you found a bug on the content of a webpage, you're welcome to create a pull request for the content to get fixed.
 However, if the fix involves anything more than trivial typos, we will wait for an OK from the point-of-contact before committing the changes.

 ### What's with the content files all over the place?